6 min read · Design

 Key takeaways

-• Stone veneer adds depth and architectural weight
+- Stone veneer adds depth and architectural weight when limited to defined zones (base, accent, chimney).

-• Match warm stone with warm Hardie; cool with cool
+- Match warm stone with warm Hardie tones and cool stone with cool tones — fighting temperatures reads disjointed.

 FAQ